transparency-dev/armored-witness/docs/log_rotation.md

 1. Apply [`api_transparency_dev`](/deployment/api_transparency_dev) Terraform to create new https://api.transparency.dev paths for the firmware artefacts and log.

-1. Populate the buckets by running the build triggers.
+1. Populate the buckets with all four firmware types so new devices can be provisioned from them by running the build triggers.
     * For CI:
       ```
       gcloud builds triggers run applet-build-ci --branch=main